tamirazrab/toolkit.dev/src/toolkits/README.md

 # Toolkit Development Guide

-Welcome to the OpenChat toolkit system!
-This guide will help you understand how toolkits work and how to create your own.

 ## What are Toolkits?

 Toolkits are extensible collections of AI tools that provide specific capabilities to the chat interface.
 Each toolkit contains multiple related tools (e.g., a "Web Search" toolkit might include general search, company research, and Wikipedia search tools).

 ## Integration

-Once you've created your toolkit, integrating it into the OpenChat system is straightforward.
-The toolkit system uses an automatic registration process that makes your tools available in the UI without any additional configuration.
+Once you've created your toolkit, integrating it into the OpenChat system is simple.
+Just add your toolkit to the registry objects, and it's immediately available in the UI.

-### Automatic Registration
+### Registration Process

-When you create a toolkit following the standard structure, it's automatically discovered and registered by the system.
-This means:

-- Your tools will appear in the UI automatically
-- No manual configuration is needed
-- The system handles all the routing and state management

-### How It Works

-The registration process happens through the toolkit factory functions (`createClientToolkit` and `createServerToolkit`).
-When you create a toolkit using these factories:
+After building your toolkit, you need to register it in three places:

-1. The system validates your toolkit structure
+1. Add your toolkit id to the enum in `shared.ts`
-2. Registers your tools in the global registry
+2. Import and add it to the `clientToolkits` object in `client.ts`
-3. Makes them available to the UI components
+3. Import and add it to the `serverToolkits` object in `server.ts`
-4. Sets up all necessary routing and state management

-This automatic registration system ensures that your tools are immediately available while maintaining type safety and proper separation of concerns.
+That's it!
+Once added to these objects, your toolkit will immediately appear in the UI with full functionality.

 ## Architecture Overview